I often receive complaints from parents who cannot talk on the telephone without constant interruptions from their kids.

 The beauty of this simple system is that children learn quickly.
 They learn quickly because several simple principles are being adhered to.

 Have a conversation with your children.
 Set up five to ten “training calls.”

 Remember to walk away from weeds and to feed those seeds.
 In less than two weeks, you will enjoy a life where your phone calls are rarely interrupted.

 Just remember there will be exceptions.
 You may have a home that requires that you refine your understanding of this strategy, and may require the full program.
 If you need your kids to respect your time on the phone, then it is essential to master the Telephone In Sanity program.
 You can order the full program or learn about the details here.

 As you get started on this program, keep starving those weeds and walk away from those interruptions.

-At the same time, throughout the weeks, months and years ahead, remember to spend a moment to catch those seeds and to “engage” your kids when they are not interrupting you while you’re on the phone.
-This will serve to create a long-term learning where you can enjoy years of respectful, calm discussions without interruptions while you’re on the phone.
+At the same time, throughout the weeks, months, and years ahead, remember to spend a moment to catch those seeds and to “engage” your kids when they are not interrupting you while you’re on the phone.
+This will serve to create long-term learning where you can enjoy years of respectful, calm discussions without interruptions while you’re on the phone.